stephaniediau/DS-4002-Project-2/README.md

 ```

 ## Instructions for Reproduction of Results
+To reproduce our results...

+Complete the SARIMA modeling and evaluation process by first installing the five packages in R listed above in this README.
+Download the 'sarima_modeling.Rmd' script from the SCRIPTS folder and run the entire thing using R. Make sure to have the cleaned data files (specifically 'averages_year_month.csv') in the same location, or set working directory to the location of the data prior to running the script.
+All results should mimic the relevant output as found in the OUTPUT file exactly.

 ## References
 [1] calebelgut, “GitHub - calebelgut/spotify-lstm: Classification & Time Series Analysis of Spotify Data using Grid Searched Random Forest & LSTM.,” GitHub, 2025. https://github.com/calebelgut/spotify-lstm (accessed Feb.
 25, 2026).